 All right, and last question.
 Can you please talk about the process of having medical bills discharged?
 How hard is that, and will I have to pay some of it back?
 So medical bills, again, can and must be listed in your debts because we can’t pick and choose.
 They are just like the payday loans in that they’re general unsecured debts that get treated like credit card debt, for example, as well.
 Again, the one thing I like to note to clients when it comes to medical bills, whether it’s a dermatologist, a dentist, a primary care physician that you really like to see, you might want to pay that medical bill prior to the bankruptcy filing, if possible, if it’s not too obscenely large.
 And again, that’s because this medical office could refuse to keep seeing you as a patient if and when you cause them a loss due to your bankruptcy, and a bankruptcy attorney can certainly help you navigate that as well.
 We can look at the particular debt together and see if it’s possible for you to pay it prior to filing.
 As far as paying back any of it, again, it just depends on the chapter of bankruptcy that you’re filing.
 In a Chapter 7, there is no payment plan option.
 It’s a liquidation process if you have things that are not protected by law to be liquidated.
 With the Chapter 13 bankruptcy, your medical providers are gonna share in the general unsecured debt payments that are paid via your three-to-five year bankruptcy payment plan.

 Alrighty, so that is all the time that we have this week.
 If you have any other bankruptcy questions that did not get answered today, please be sure to submit them to us for us to answer next week.
 You’ll be hearing from my colleague, Liz Domenico, next Friday at 11:00 a.m. for our Debt Resolution Fridays.
-And as a reminder, we do offer free 30-minute bankruptcy consultations here at Robinson & Henry.
-So please give us a call at 303-688-0944 or visit www.robinsonandhenry.com to schedule your free consultation if you want to see whether bankruptcy is the right option for you or what chapter might be the best option for you.
+And as a reminder, we do offer free 30-minute bankruptcy case assessments here at Robinson & Henry.
+So please give us a call at 303-688-0944 or visit www.robinsonandhenry.com if you want to see whether bankruptcy is the right option for you or what chapter might be the best option for you.
 Thanks for your questions.
 And we look forward to seeing you guys next Friday.